Brokerage Views: Citi, Nomura On Wipro, Morgan Stanley On GAIL And More

 The NSE Nifty 50 settled 10.85 points, or 0.048%, higher at 22,525.50, and the S&P BSE Sensex gained 20.59 points, or 0.028%, to end at 74,248.22.

 NDTV Profit is tracking what brokerages are putting out on specific stocks.
-Here are all the top calls you need to know about this Monday.
+Here are all the top calls you need to know about on Monday.

 Citi On Wipro After CEO Change